Mantul History, Family Crest & Coats of Arms

 The history of the Mantul family name begins after the Norman Conquest of 1066.
 They lived in Buckinghamshire.
 Their name, however, is a reference to the family's place of residence prior to the Norman Conquest of England in 1066, Mantell, near Gamages, Normandy.

 Early Origins of the Mantul family

 This web page shows only a small excerpt of our Mantul research.
-Another 86 words (6 lines of text) covering the year 1086 is included under the topic Early Mantul History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1086 and 1446 are included under the topic Early Mantul History in all our PDF Extended History products and printed products wherever possible.

 Mantul Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Mantell, Mantle, Mantel, Mantelle, Manstell and others.